Hayoreo/Digital-Dance-ITGMania/README.md

 - Blender replaced with Random (HyperShuffle)
 - Some Player Menu input fixes.
 - An additional subsort has been added.
-- Fixed bug with Course mode exploding.
+- Fixed Screen Select Course.

 ## ITGMANIA USE ONLY
-As noted in the "About" section this theme is intended for use with ITGMania only.
+- As noted in the "About" section this theme is intended for use with ITGMania only.
+- If you are using ITGMania version 0.7.0 or older you will need to upgrade to 0.8.0 or newer.

 # -- General things to note --
 - This theme is intended for home use only.